 Anthropogenic climate change is one of the greatest challenges our planet faces today, and is exacerbated by our reliance on burning fossil fuels that release carbon dioxide (CO2) into the atmosphere.
 Plants continue to sequester CO2 as they have for billions of years using photosynthesis, however, humankind is releasing CO2 at a rate that is too fast for plants to keep up with.
 This is the reason we at Air Company developed a process that mimics photosynthesis but is both faster and more efficient at keeping our air clean.

-Air Company’s patented technology transforms carbon dioxide captured from the air into impurity-free ethyl alcohol that can be used in spirits, fragrances, sanitizers, and a variety of consumer industries.
+Air Company’s patented technology transforms carbon dioxide captured from the air into impurity-free alcohols that can be used in spirits, fragrances, sanitizers, and a variety of consumer industries.
 In the long-term, it can even be used as a carbon-negative fuel.